MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/linux-accounts-cannot-get-aes-tickets.md

 ## Cause

 This issue occurs because the **operatingSystemVersion** attribute value of Linux is set to *3.10.0x*.
-If the first character of the value is a digit and smaller than six, the system will be treated as an operating system anterior to Windows Vista/Windows Server 2008, which doesn't support the **msDS-SupportedEncryptionTypes** attribute and the AES encryption type.
-That causes the KDC to return an RC4 encrypted ticket.
-This is part of Windows design and noted in the specifications as follows:<a id="1"></a>
+AD DS reads the attribute value from left to right, stopping at the first decimal point (.)
+If the first character of the value is a digit and smaller than six (in this case, the value is 3), the KDC determines that the requesting operating system might not support newer encryption types.
+As a result, the KDC ignores **msDS-SupportedEncryptionTypes** and uses RC4 to encrypt the ticket.

+This behavior is by design.
+It accommodates older versions of Windows (Windows 2000 Server, Windows Server 2003, and Windows XP) that do not support the **msDS-SupportedEncryptionTypes** attribute and the AES encryption type.
+The following specifications describe this design:<a id="1"></a>

 - If the server or [service](/openspecs/windows_protocols/ms-kile/e720dd17-0703-4ce4-ab66-7ccf2d72c579#gt_2dc07ca2-2b40-437e-a5ec-ed28ebfb116a) has a **KerbSupportedEncryptionTypes** populated with supported encryption types,[<58>](/openspecs/windows_protocols/ms-kile/1163bb03-7035-433e-b5a4-802247262d18#Appendix_A_58) then the KDC SHOULD[<59>](/openspecs/windows_protocols/ms-kile/1163bb03-7035-433e-b5a4-802247262d18#Appendix_A_59) return in the encrypted part ([[Referrals-11]](https://tools.ietf.org/internet-drafts/draft-ietf-krb-wg-kerberos-referrals-11) Appendix A) of **TGS-REP** message, a **PA-DATA** structure with padata-type set to **PA-SUPPORTED-ENCTYPES** [165] to indicate what encryption types (section [2.2.7](/openspecs/windows_protocols/ms-kile/6cfc7b50-11ed-4b4d-846d-6f08f0812919)) are supported by the server or service.
 If not, the KDC SHOULD[<60>](/openspecs/windows_protocols/ms-kile/1163bb03-7035-433e-b5a4-802247262d18#Appendix_A_60) check the server or service account's UseDESOnly flag.